evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_RWD/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 793 liters.
-With the rear seat down, it is 1723 liters.
+The trunk offers a cargo capacity of 793 liters (28.0 CU FT).
+With the rear seat folded down, this expands to 1723 liters (60.8 CU FT).

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1588, and on unbraked, it is 750 kg (3501/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 1588 kg (3501 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 {{< sitefiguresized thumb="models/cadillac/lyriq/lyriq_rwd/trunk_1_st.jpg" title="Cadillac LYRIQ RWD" width="3000" height="2000"  >}}
 <div class="mt-3 mb-3">